Image

 Basically, most anywhere with an IC card reader at the ticket gate will accept a Suica card.

-One key restriction is that you can’t use it to ride from area to area, unless you buy a Shinkansen ticket with it (easier said than done – we recommend QR Code Shinkansen tickets).
+One key restriction is that you can’t use it to ride from area to area, unless you buy a Shinkansen ticket with it (easier said than done – we recommend getting QR Code ticket vouchers unless using the Welcome Suica app).
 If you are riding from Nagoya to Kyoto for example, you need to end your Suica ride at the edge of one area and restart at the next.

 Another limit is that some special trains require an extra “limited express” fare, which is not covered by the Suica card.
 As well as the Shinkansen, this includes the Keisei Skyliner to Narita Airport, and Haruka Express to Kansai International Airport.
 Buy your ticket for these kind of trains separately.
 Ordering online often grants a discount.